 Although “meal prep Sunday” has become a popular trend, not all schedules look the same and some may not be as excited about spending a while in the kitchen on the weekend.
 Find a time in your routine that allows you to plan meals, do grocery shopping and cook, or split it up between days.
-Meal prepping also involves making part of the meal in advance, whether that be cooking rice and chopping vegetables on Sunday, and then assembling a speedy Burrito Bowl for quick lunches throughout the week.
+Meal prepping also involves making part of the meal in advance, which might include cooking plain rice or rice recipes like a Simple Mexican Rice and chopping vegetables on Sunday, and then assembling a speedy Burrito Bowl for quick lunches throughout the week.

 Pro tip: another key to enjoying meal prep is making sure that everything you prepare is perfectly cooked.
 If you find making rice a little challenging, here’s a guide on how to cook jasmine rice.

 While there is no need to meal prep something for each meal every day, it’s important to look at your schedule to figure out when it would be best to have something ready in the fridge.
 For instance, if lunchtime is always a busy time when it would help to have something ready to go, then start by prepping something energizing to eat in between meetings or kids’ activities!

 But, if you’re still wondering what kinds of dishes you should meal prep or what makes a meal great for meal prepping, keep reading.